spatialos/UnrealGDKExampleProject/README_Perf.md

 Press the "0" three times - destroy all cubes

-You can quickly press "0" twice to generate 3900 cubes and get four possible results:
+You can quickly press "0" twice to generate 3900 cubes and get two possible results:
-* Turn off ringbuffer, successfully replicated all cubes to runtime but takes roughly 40-60 seconds to finish the process which is really slow
+* successfully replicated all cubes to runtime but takes roughly 40-60 seconds to finish the process which is really slow

-* Turn off ringbuffer, runtime will disconnect server worker error message - "LogNet: Error: UEngine::BroadcastNetworkFailure: FailureType = ConnectionLost, ErrorString = Disconnected: the server shutdown with message: TRANSPORT: non-blocking attempt to send message to client with no available space in receive window, terminating, Driver = GameNetDriver SpatialNetDriver_2"
+* runtime will disconnect server worker error message - "LogNet: Error: UEngine::BroadcastNetworkFailure: FailureType = ConnectionLost, ErrorString = Disconnected: the server shutdown with message: TRANSPORT: non-blocking attempt to send message to client with no available space in receive window, terminating, Driver = GameNetDriver SpatialNetDriver_2"

-* Turn off ringbuffer, always retrying to send RPC and never finished warning message - "LogSpatialSender: Sending create entity request for BlastCubeBlueprint_C_7082 with EntityId 7814, HasAuthority: 1
-LogSpatialActorChannel: Warning: Create entity request timed out.
-Retrying.
-Actor BlastCubeBlueprint_C_7051, request id: 15829, entity id: 0, message: timed out locally"

-* Turn on ringbuffer, ringbuffer would be overflowed and drop messages and never finished